SGDInstitute/apollo/content/collections/pages/sgdinstitute/our-team.md

         content:
           -
             type: text
-            text: 'The Institute is a 501(c)(3) organization, incorporated in the state of Michigan and serving the entire Midwest, including Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.
-We are governed by a board of directors, and our programs, resources, and operations are organized by the leadership team.'
+            text: "The Institute is governed by a board of directors, and our programs, resources, and operations are managed by the leadership team.
-    type: content
-    enabled: true
-  -
-    bard:
-      -
-        type: heading
-        attrs:
-          level: 2
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: bold
-            text: 'Leadership Team'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: "The leadership team manages the organization on a day-to-day basis.
 Our humans include experienced advocates and graduate students in the higher education, financial services, marketing/communications, and information technologies fields.
 We’ve helped organize\_"
           -
             type: text
             marks: